Christina Harden

 PhD candidate investigating rodent-borne zoonotic disease in West Africa

-I'm an epidemiologist and ecologist interested in the ways human livelihood activities affect rodent reservoirs of zoonotic disease.My dissertation uses a participatory, mixed methods approach to explore how agricultural activities and settlement patterns in southern Nigeria mediate contact between humans and Mastomys natalensis, the putative reservoir of the Lassa virus.My research aims to improve our understanding of Lassa fever risk in endemic areas and ultimately develop effective, ecologically sound intervention strategies that align with community priorities.
+I'm an epidemiologist and ecologist interested in the ways human livelihood activities affect rodent reservoirs of zoonotic disease.My dissertation uses a participatory, mixed methods approach to explore how agricultural activities and settlement patterns in southern Nigeria mediate contact between humans and multimammate rats (Mastomys spp.), the putative reservoirs of the Lassa virus.My research aims to improve our understanding of Lassa fever risk in endemic areas and ultimately develop effective, ecologically sound intervention strategies that align with community priorities.

 Friant S, Mistrick J, Luis A, Harden C, Simons D, et al. 2025.
 Reducing the threats of rodent-borne zoonoses requires an understanding and leveraging of three key pillars: disease ecology, synanthropy, and rodentation.
 Lancet Planetary Health.